 I’ve been asking myself that question a lot lately!
 A year ago I would have said I see myself working in a hospital as a clinical dietitian.
 I enjoy helping patients in the hospital but as you can probably tell, I’m also a fairly creative person and there’s not much room for creativity in critically ill patients.
-This has me contemplating a combination of other options like building a private practice, doing freelance nutrition writing and also growing my blog.
+This has me contemplating a combination of other options like building a private practice, doing freelance nutrition writingm and also growing my blog.

-How are you funding your education and what resources would you recommend?
+How are you funding your education, and what resources would you recommend?

 Student loans, and lots of them.
 Leaving a full-time job and living on loans was hard, but worth it.
 UNC has one of the lowest in-state tuition rates among state schools in the country.
-My degree cost about half as it would if I weren’t a North Carolina resident but it’s still a lot of money when you consider all of the income you won’t be earning while in school full-time.
+My degree cost about half as it would if I weren’t a North Carolina resident, but it’s still a lot of money when you consider all of the income you won’t be earning while in school full-time.

-I recommend looking at state school programs & establishing residency before applying.
+I recommend looking at state school programs and establishing residency before applying.
 If you’ve got an impressive application, talk with schools to see what potential funding is available.
 Keep in mind the starting salary of a Registered Dietitian and let that help guide you in choosing what schools to apply to.
 A more expensive degree isn’t usually any better.